sap-tutorials/Tutorials/tutorials/hcp-webide-add-labels-field/hcp-webide-add-labels-field.md

 1. Hold down the shift key while clicking the refresh icon in the browser.
 2. Turn on Developer Tools (Google Chrome: F12 on a PC, or Option-Command-I on a Mac), then right-click on the refresh icon and select **Hard Reload** or **Empty Cache and Hard Reload**
 3. If you are doing a lot of web development, when you open Developer Tools, click on the **Network** tab and then select **Disable Cache**.
-4. If you have Developer Tools enabled, and you are contunuing to work through tutorials, it is convenient to leave the preview tab open.
+4. If you have Developer Tools enabled, and you are continuing to work through tutorials, it is convenient to leave the preview tab open.
 After you save a change in Web IDE, instead of selecting **index.html** and clicking **Run**, simply switch back to the preview tab and select **Hard Reload** or **Empty Cache and Hard Reload** to reload the app.

 ## Next Steps